Laura-Kimble/Yelp-Reviews/README.md

 <div style="text-align:center"><img src="images/Star Distributions by city.png" /></div>

+I also compared ratings distributions by other business attributes -- whether the business allows dogs, for restaurants whether they have outdoor seating, allow smoking, BYOB, etc.  But none of these comparisons showed any interesting variation so the charts are not included.

 Finally, I looked how the number of reviews for a buiness is associated with its average star rating.
 This chart shows that the businesses with the most reviews have ratings between 2.5 and 4.5 stars, and that the more reviews a business gets, the more it tends towards 3.5-4 star average (the mean of the averages is 3.77).

 <div style="text-align:center"><img src="images/Avg.
 Star Rating vs. Number of Reviews.png" /></div>